sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 {{<readfile "feedback-controller/example/components/feedback_controller/plugins/actuators/include/gpio_actuator.hpp" >}}
 {{< /highlight >}}

-**File**: `example/components/feedback_controller/plugins/laws/include/bangbang.hpp`
+**File**: `example/components/feedback_controller/plugins/laws/include/bangbang_range.hpp`
 {{< highlight c >}}
-{{<readfile "feedback-controller/example/components/feedback_controller/plugins/laws/include/bangbang.hpp" >}}
+{{<readfile "feedback-controller/example/components/feedback_controller/plugins/laws/include/bangbang_range.hpp" >}}
 {{< /highlight >}}

 It is worth noting the framework is flexible for whatever configuration any given aspect of the controller requires.
 In this case, we provide min and max thresholds for the bang-bang controller.
+Let's also create another version of our bangbang control law which controls to a specific setpoint instead of a range.
+We'll use this later to demonstrate swapping parts of the controller.

+**File**: `example/components/feedback_controller/plugins/laws/include/bangbang_setpoint.hpp`
+{{< highlight c >}}
+{{<readfile "feedback-controller/example/components/feedback_controller/plugins/laws/include/bangbang_setpoint.hpp" >}}
+{{< /highlight >}}

-With these components - and the simulated concrete ADC and GPIO interfaces defined by the (linked GitHub repo)[https://github.com/sam-w-yellin/feedback-controller]  - we can actually instantiate and execute a controller.
+With these components - and the simulated ADC and GPIO interface implementations defined by the [linked GitHub repo](https://github.com/sam-w-yellin/feedback-controller)  - we can actually instantiate and execute a controller.
 Instantiation is simple:

 ```c++
 // Simulated hardware